Witold Pilecki: Auschwitz Hero

 Witold Pilecki took part in the Warsaw Uprising of 1944 and was captured by the Germans.
 He was not identified as an Auschwitz escapee because he had used an alias there.
 He was sent to a prisoner-of-war camp that was liberated by American forces.

 Eventually, he returned to Poland to find that the evil Nazi overseers of his country had been replaced by equally evil overseers from the Soviet Union.
 He returned to the intelligence-gathering trade, this time spying on the Soviets.

 Jacek Pawlowicz is with Poland’s Institute of National Remembrance.
 He says Pilecki was captured by the Soviets in May 1947.
 He was subjected to horrific torture and put on a show trial.

 The verdict was inevitable and, in May 1948, he was executed with a shot to the back of the head.
 He was buried in an unmarked grave whose exact location is not known.

-The Soviet masters buried the story of Witold Pilecki along with his body.
+- The Soviet leaders buried the story of Witold Pilecki along with his body.
 It wasn’t until the Soviet overlords were tossed out in 1989 that Pilecki’s heroism came to light.
 In 1990, he was exonerated of all charges.

 - “Meet the Polish Resistance Leader Who Voluntarily Entered Auschwitz to First Expose Its Horrors to the World.”
 Erin Kelly, All That’s Interesting, October 8, 2018